 Following the political decision the Danish Energy Agency has instructed the Client to initiate site investigations, environmental and metocean studies for the abovementioned main project elements.

-On the basis of the instruction from the Danish Energy Agency the Client requests the Consultant to commence geophysical survey activities in 2021.
-The overall project has been split into 3 individual parts, each handled by individual contractors, where this document deals with the work packages for geophysical site survey for offshore wind farm (OWF) zone west (Table 1-1).
+On the basis of the instruction from the Danish Energy Agency the Client requests the Consultant to commence geophysical survey activities in 2021 for project parts listed in Table 1-1.